 This is what the base does.
 Its ability always operates while the base is in the middle of the table.
 It's sort of a combination of Special, Ongoing, and Awesome.
-Game Over, Man!

-At the end of any turn that someone reaches 15 VP, the player with the most victory for the most, keep playing turns until there isn't.
-No sharing!
-Except for your two factions.
-You guys are BFFs.
-Some restrictions apply.
+TERMS AND RESTRICTIONS Some restrictions apply.
 See rules for details.
 Supplies limited.
 Affect: A card is affected if it is moved, returned, destroyed, or has an action attached.

-Extra: Normally, you can play one minion and one action each turn.
-A card that lets you play an extra minion or action
+extra: Normally, you can play one minion and one action each turn.
+A card that lets you play an extra minion or action lets you play an additional card

-PANPRAHIN

-they're around.

-lets you play an additional card of that type during that turn.
+of that type during that turn.
 You don't have to play the extra card right away, unless the extra card was gained by a Special ability.

-Destroy: When a card says to destroy another card, put the destroyed card in its owner's discard pile.
+Destroy: When a card says to

+destroy a card, put the destroyed card in its owner's discard pile.

+Chew Toy

+Choose one of your

+minions.
+Destroy a minion

+with lower power at

+your minion's base.